TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-At this point, we have a `XSS` in the website, but `/home` path is not an interesting endpoint to exploit it.
-We need to find another endpoint where the response is cached, so our payload can be cached by the server and served to a privileged user like admin.
+At this point, we have a `XSS` in the website, but the `/home` path is not a meaningful target for exploitation.
+We need to find another endpoint where the response is cached, so our payload can be cached by the server and served to a privileged user like the admin.

 If an admin loads the cached payload, we can `hijack` their session by executing malicious `JavaScript` code.

-As we had seen before, the `/firewalls` payload is under admin maintenance, so it can be a good place to exploit this:
+As we had seen before, the `/firewalls` endpoint is under admin maintenance, so it can be a good place to exploit this:

 <br />